israelluis/MetabolicRateWalking/README.md

 <br>

 Our implementation differs in two aspects:
-* We added constraints to couple the normalized tendon stiffness among muscles within the same muscle function group.
-In our case, we coupled the gastrocnemius medialis, lateralis, and soleus at the ankle joint and vastus lateralis, medialis, and intermedius at the knee joint.
+* We added constraints to couple the EMG scaling factor among muscles within the same muscle function group.
+In our case, we coupled the gastrocnemius medialis and lateralis at the ankle joint and vastus lateralis, medialis, and intermedius at the knee joint.
 * We modify the function “getForceLengthVelocityProperties” to allow the customization of the muscle passive forces.
 #### Metabolic Energy Models
 We implemented the equations for computing metabolic rates using six metabolic energy models: